 Noticing the symptoms of confusion when they first appear will help you or your loved one get prompt treatment.
 Some signs of confusion are:

-If you are the one experiencing signs of confusion, it might be a good idea to call a friend or loved one for help.
+If you’re the one experiencing signs of confusion, it might be a good idea to call a friend or loved one for help.
 If you are confused, you might need help with things that you could do on your own before.

 There are a number of factors that can cause confusion, from serious health problems to vitamin deficiencies.
 Alcohol intoxication is a common cause of confusion.
 Other causes include:

 A concussion is a brain injury that occurs as a result of head trauma.
-A concussion can alter the level of alertness as well as judgment, coordination, and speech.
-You might pass out if you have a concussion, but it is possible to have one and not know it.
+A concussion can change someone’s level of alertness as well as their judgment, coordination, and speech.
+You might pass out if you have a concussion, but it’s also possible to have one and not know it.
 You may not start to feel confusion due to a concussion until a few days after the injury.

 Your body loses fluids everyday through sweating, urination, and other bodily functions.
-If you do not replace these fluids often enough, you could eventually become dehydrated.
-This can affect the amount of electrolytes, or minerals, your body contains, which can cause problems with your body’s ability to function.
+If you don’t replace these fluids often enough, you could eventually become dehydrated.
+This can affect the amount of electrolytes (minerals) your body contains, which can cause problems with your body’s ability to function.

 If the cause of your confusion is low blood sugar, drinking a sweetened beverage or eating a small piece of candy may be all you need to relieve your symptoms.
-If your confusion is caused by a fluid imbalance, drinking water or electrolyte drinks can help relieve your symptoms.
+If your confusion is caused by dehydration, drinking water or electrolyte drinks can help relieve your symptoms.